 Tattoos at work: Is a tattoo policy even needed?

-Previously, tattoos carried a fairly harsh stigma in professional settings and many employers banned visible tattoos in their dress code policies.
-However, that view shifted dramatically as millennials and later Gen Z entered the workforce.
+Previously, tattoos carried a somewhat harsh stigma in professional settings, and many employers banned visible tattoos in their dress code policies.
+However, that view shifted dramatically as millennials and Gen Z entered the workforce.
 Now, most Americans are more open-minded about tattoos at work and less likely to view them as unprofessional.
 But does that mean that you should change your company’s policy?

-Many of the nation’s top employers — including the military — have relaxed their tattoo policies in recent years, so it’s worth revisiting your policy to make sure that it’s not outdated.
-Though of course, business owners know their customers best, so it’s definitely worth factoring in the opinions of customers and employees.
-If you’re considering amending your dress code to allow tattoos at work, explore the potential benefits and key considerations below to help you shape your organization’s tattoo policy.
+Many top employers have relaxed their tattoo policies.
+It’s worth revisiting your policy to ensure it’s not outdated.
+Business owners know their customers best.
+Factor in customer and employee opinions.
+If you amend your dress code to allow tattoos, explore the benefits and key considerations.
+This will help you shape your organization’s tattoo policy.

 Do employers have to allow tattoos?

-The first question for many employers is whether or not they can legally prohibit tattoos.
+Many employers first wonder whether they can legally prohibit tattoos.
 The general answer is yes.
 In most cases, employers do not legally have to allow visible tattoos or piercings at work.
-There is no federal law banning tattoo discrimination and employers are legally allowed to impose dress and personal grooming standards and are allowed to factor tattoos into hiring decisions with one major exception.
+There is no federal law banning tattoo discrimination, and employers are legally allowed to impose dress and personal grooming standards and factor tattoos into hiring decisions, with one major exception.

 Advantages of allowing tattoos at work